EOS-Mainnet/governance/eosio.system/eosio.system-delegatebw-rc.md

 ## Description

-The intent of the `{{ delegatebw }}` action is to stake tokens for bandwidth and/or CPU and optionally transfer ownership
+The intent of the `{{ delegatebw }}` action is to stake tokens for bandwidth and/or CPU and optionally transfer ownership.

 As an authorized party I {{ signer }} wish to stake {{ stake_cpu_quantity }} for CPU and {{ stake_net_quantity }} for bandwidth from the liquid tokens of {{ from }} for the use of delegatee {{ to }}.